sodazone/ocelloids-services/packages/server/src/services/agents/README.md

 Agents have access to essential services defined in the `AgentRuntimeContext` from the Ocelloids host.

-The `Agent Catalog` implementation manages the lifecycle of the agents.
+The `AgentCatalog` implementation manages the lifecycle of the agents.

 ## 1. Runtime Context